Health and Safety Awareness

 Certification and Validity

-On completion, learners receive a CPD-accredited certificate of achievement in Health and Safety Awareness.
+On completion, learners receive a CPD-Accredited Certificate of Achievement in Health and Safety Awareness.

-A refresher is recommended every 2 to 3 years, or sooner following significant changes to workplace risks, the introduction of new equipment or working procedures, following any workplace incident or near miss, or where significant staff turnover means a substantial portion of the team has not completed training.
+A refresher is recommended every 2 to 3 years, or sooner following significant changes to workplace risks, the introduction of new equipment or procedures, following any workplace incident or near miss, or where significant staff turnover means a substantial portion of the team has not completed training.
 Many organisations align health and safety awareness refreshers with their annual or biennial compliance training cycle.

 We deliver in-house training at your workplace or chosen venue across Manchester, Greater Manchester, and the wider North West.
 We also deliver nationally across England, including North England, South England, London, and Surrey.

 All sessions are led by experienced Prima Cura Training instructors.
-Every trainer holds an Enhanced DBS certificate.
+Groups are capped at 15 per trainer to protect the quality of hands-on learning.

 FAQs